tomorrowdevs-projects/backend-path/projects/011-file-import/README.md

 # File Import

+A B2B Ecommerce requires to publish contents coming from a management software.

+This management software syncronize its data once per day on a server storage, transferring a set of JSON files.
+Then, the ecommerce scripts run to import those data into its own database.

-Implement a service that runs each 5 minutes, and import some data within a set of files to a running database.
+You have to implement a service that runs each 5 minutes, and imports some data within a set of files to a running database.

-In the `samples/files` folder, you'll find a set of folder numbered from 1 to 10.
+Within the `samples/files` folder, you'll find a set of folders numbered from `1` to `10`.

-Each folder simulates a set of files that should be imported.
+Each folder simulates a new syncronization from the management software.

+## How to start

-Before starting the project, you need to import the database schema that you find into the `db/structure.sql` file, into a MySql database
+First of all, you need to import the database schema that you find into the `db/structure.sql` file, into a MySql database

 ## Task 1

-Move the content of the first not-empty folder to a `working` directory
+Move the content of the first not-empty folder from `samples/files` to a `working` directory

 Ex.

-On the first attempt, you would work on the `1` folder content On the second attempt, you should use folder `2` and so on on the other attempts
+On the first attempt, you will work on the `samples/files/1` folder content On the second attempt, you have to use folder `samples/files/2` and so on on the other attempts

 ## Task 2